Hyper-Stark/655A3/README.md

     for detail explanation please refer to A3-installation-Guide.pdf, section "setting up the web-services system" and "Installation of MySQL"
+2. Enter into the A3 assignment File using command: cd 655A3
-2. Create databases and users
+3.Create databases and users
     a) login to the mysql with command: mysql --user=root --password='YourRootPassword'
     b) Create the web-services databas with SQL command: